Created on

 The OSPF route in the database table installed into the routing table once the BGP link down.

-the BGP link is restored but it’s not installing into the routing table, still the OSPF route with higher AD 110 is preferred over BGP AD 20.
+After the BGP link is restored, the original primary route is not installed into the routing table.
+The OSPF route with higher AD 110 is preferred over BGP AD 20.

 FGT1 # get router info bgp neighbors 172.17.17.2 received-routes | grep 10.0.0.0/24